MarvAmBass/docker-owncloud/README.md

 ### For Headless installation required

+OwnCloud Install Settings

+* __OWNCLOUD\_DO\_NOT_INITIALIZE__
+ * not set by default - it set with any value, initialization process is skipped

 OwnCloud Database Settings

 * __OWNCLOUD\_MYSQL\_USER__
- * no default - if null it will start piwik in initial mode
+ * no default - if null it will use sqlite
 * __OWNCLOUD\_MYSQL\_PASSWORD__
- * no default - if null it will start piwik in initial mode
+ * no default - if null it will use sqlite
 * __OWNCLOUD\_MYSQL\_HOST__
  * default: _mysql_
 * __OWNCLOUD\_MYSQL\_PORT__